K-STEMIT: Knowledge-Informed Spatio-Temporal Efficient Multi-Branch Graph Neural Network for Subsurface Stratigraphy Thickness Estimation from Radar Data: Experiment Details

 \subsection{Data Preprocessing}

-We evaluated our proposed K-STEMIT in a specific test case where $m=5$ and $n=15$.
-In this scenario, we used the thickness and geometric information from the top 5 ice layers (2007-2011) to predict the thickness of the underlying 15 layers (1992-2006).
-To ensure the high quality and sufficient information in our dataset, we take the necessary preprocessing steps to exclude images with fewer than 20 complete layers.
-Eliminated images include those with fewer layers and incomplete layers.
-As a result, the total number of images is reduced to 1660.
-These high-quality images are then randomly divided into 996 training images, 332 validation images, and 332 testing images.
+We primarily evaluate our proposed K-STEMIT in the main setting with $m=5$ and $n=15$.
+In this case, the thickness and geometric information from the top 5 ice layers (2007--2011) are used to predict the thickness of the underlying 15 layers (1992--2006).
+To ensure high data quality and sufficient information content, we exclude radargrams with fewer than 20 complete layers, as well as radargrams containing incomplete traces within the required layers.
+After preprocessing, 1660 radargrams remain, which are randomly divided into 996 training images, 332 validation images, and 332 testing images.

+To further evaluate generalization across different prediction depths, we construct a separate controlled subset by retaining only radargrams with at least 26 complete layers.
+On this fixed subset, the input is always the top 5 layers, so that $m=5$ remains unchanged, while the prediction depth is varied as $n \in \{5, 8, 10, 13, 15, 18, 21\}$ by using only the first $n$ deeper layers as prediction targets.
+This protocol ensures that comparisons across different $n$ values are performed on the same set of radargrams, thereby avoiding the confounding effect of depth-dependent dataset filtering.